KevinYoung23/KirinCPU2020/README.md

 ##### Maths and Programming Method to Find the suitable coefficients a and b:

 The pseudo-random numbers are generated by calculate the next number x<sub>n+1</sub> , do a division by 2<sup>N</sup> (which here N is chosen to be the word length N = 16) and then take its remainder.
-So the range of the remainber is kept in the range [0,2<sup>N-1</sup>].
+So the range of the remainder is kept in the range [0,2<sup>N-1</sup>].

 In our LCG.cpp program, we put the first 65536 (2<sup>16</sup>) terms of the random numbers generated in a vector and check the elements stored previously see if the repetition happens.
 If the repetition does not happen in first 65535 terms we can say the coefficients a and b.
 Here, the optimal a is 73, b is 3.
 Also, we found whatever the seed we start with, as long as we do not change the coefficients, the answer produced are fixed within a set.
+However, due to the huge latency that caused by the this coefficient, the a is now set to 3, which performs quite well when generating the pseudo-random number.

 ##### ✨Highlight in this Design: